suasuasuasuasua/personal-website/content/blog/2025/05/understanding-the-blog-template.md

 If this feels sus, that's fine.
 You don't have to use `direnv`, and if you are, you can just disable it in the directory with `direnv block`.

+## `.eleventy.config.js`

+I think this is the most important file of the website.
+In here, we setup 11ty just how we need it according to the [specs](https://www.11ty.dev/docs/config/).
+From what I understand, we add many plugins for the blog, setup pre-processors for drafts, copy folders (like `public/`) around, add watch targets, templating files, and more.

 # Folders

 ## `_config/`

+There is a single file here called `filters.js`.
+From what I can tell, this file is used to define helper filter functions for the blog posts.
+Inside of `eleventy.config.js`, we import and add that file (the exported function) as a plugin.

+According to [11ty](https://www.11ty.dev/docs/plugins/), plugins are "custom code that Eleventy can import into a project from an external repository."
+That's really cool!
+So that means that we can extend Eleventy in many different ways, and there is support for doing that locally or from someone else's code online.
+At the top of `eleventy.config.js`, there's a block of imports from `@11ty`, which are a bunch of different plugins that make the blog _a blog_.
+I won't dive into what each plugin does right now, but I'll do more research along the way.

 ## `_data/`

+This folder is _global_ data that is exposed to every template in the [11ty project](https://www.11ty.dev/docs/data-global/).
+I think this is really neat because we can ensure consistency across all the web-pages without horribly hardcoding everything.

+There are two files in this folder: `eleventyDataScheme.js` and `metadata.js`.
+I'm not one hundred percent sure about the first file, but it seems to do something with validating draft content.
+I'm not even sure _how_ to make draft content in the first place.
+The second file defines some metadata about the website and author.
+This was easy to fill in.

 ## `_includes/`